meorules/SecureAttendanceRegister/README.md

 Which starts the back-end Node server.<br />
 NOTE: Slashes may be different on your machine if using Windows.
 (Example path obtained in Ubuntu).

-# List of npm packages:
+# List of npm packages (If manual install is required):
 Any of these packages may be installed with ``npm install``
 ```
 @vue/cli